ceejbot/galls-law/webrebels.md

 # [fit] Each piece is simple

 ^ More easily debugged & understood.

----

-# [fit] faithfully preserved
-# [fit] your mistakes?
-# [fit] NOT A PROBLEM.

-^ You might not understand your service & how your users depend on it!
-What you think of as a bug might be a critical part of somebody's workflow.
-(Search)
+Load on any one part can be characterized, because you've teased it out.

 ---